Overview of Northern Ireland business

-Northern Ireland offers many advantages to those starting up or expanding a business, including a pro-business tax regime.
+Northern Ireland offers many advantages to those starting up or expanding a business.

 Key sectors in Northern Ireland